INTERNATIONAL VOLUNTEER DAY

 THANK A VOLUNTEER DAY 2016

 On 5th December 2016, Volunteer South West organised a guided tour around the Bunbury Regional Art Galleries for our “Thank A Volunteer Day” event.
 VSW partnered with BRAG and were joined by volunteers from many of our member organisations.
-We were kindly granted access to exhibits at the gallery and then enjoyed a delicious lunch.
+We were kindly granted access to exhibits at the gallery and then enjoyed a delicious lunch with the help of Woolworths.

 Remember to place December 5th in your diary for ‘Thank a Volunteer Day’ and celebrate volunteering and volunteers in your organisation.